 During your stakeholder engagement project, the data you collect will hold important insights and answers into your stakeholders, potential issues, new opportunities, and more.
-So, how you choose to manage your information will greatly impact how successful you and your teams will be with your stakeholder engagement project.
+So, how you manage your information will significantly impact how successful you and your teams will be with your stakeholder engagement project.

-One of the most common stakeholder management tools that teams use to begin their stakeholder management journey is spreadsheets.
-As most people already have access to spreadsheets, this seems like a cost-effective and easy solution; however, there are many drawbacks to using spreadsheets for your stakeholder management, some of which you’ve probably already encountered.
+One of the most common stakeholder management tools teams use to begin their journey is spreadsheets.
+As most people already have access to spreadsheets, this seems like a cost-effective and easy solution; however, there are many drawbacks to using spreadsheets for stakeholder management, some of which you've probably already encountered.

-In today’s blog, we will cover three reasons why it’s time to graduate from spreadsheets and start using an SRM to improve your stakeholder management for better project outcomes.
+In this blog, we will cover three reasons why it's time to graduate from spreadsheets and start using an SRM to improve stakeholder management for better project outcomes.

 If you're tracking your stakeholder information in spreadsheets, you undoubtedly know that it's difficult to quickly understand your stakeholders and your history or relationships with them at a glance.
 Stakeholder relationships are crucial to the success of your engagement project, and to build those positive relationships, you'll need to use the data you collect to learn about your stakeholders.